VincentWeir/YARG-Fest-Edition/README.md

 - If a song doesn't have lyrics, but multiple Lead instrument(s), chart the extra instrument(s) on Vocals.
   - *Fortnite Festival has a long history of doing this on songs that don't have lyrics.*
 - Don't make the difficulty rating 0 or more than 7.
+- For album art, try to find one that's not too inappropriate.
+If an official album art cannot be found, a photo of the artist or the artist's logo will suffice.
 - **Certain phrases and words are highly discouraged from being used (with censoring or altered lyrics recommended), including:**
   - Strong language, like the f-word and s-word.
     - *The s-word is sometimes allowed, depending on the context of how it's used.*